Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/webrtc.md

     await webRtc.StartAsync();
     ```

-2. To get notified when a data channel is created by a remote peer, use `WebRTC.DataChannel` event.
-The event will be invoked when it is created after negotiation:
+2. To be notified when a data channel is created by a remote peer, use the `DataChannel` event.
+The event will be invoked when it is created after the negotiation:

     ```csharp
     webRtc.DataChannel += (s, e) => Log.Info("WebRTC", "DataChannel is created");